 Where to Focus Your Review-Gathering Efforts

 It's also possible for customers to research the specific make and model of each car right on the site.
 They can compare pricing data right on-site too.
 It wouldn't hurt to send the bulk of your reviewers right here, something you can easily do with Grade.us, which helps you funnel happy customers to the review sites that will help you most.

-DealerRater is another high traffic review site in the automotive industry.
-Not only is it very popular, but it also gives out annual awards which can serve as a selling point for your dealership.
+DealerRater and Edmunds are other high traffic review sites in the automotive industry.
+Not only is DealerRater very popular, but they also gives out annual awards which can serve as a selling point for your dealership.
 The rewards are 100% linked to the number and quality of the reviews you receive on this site.

 Pro Tip:If you win a Dealer Rater or similar award, go right ahead and boost your online reputation by putting out a press release about it.